kilbergr/BoomerRang/README.md

 	* If you see this: `django.core.exceptions.ImproperlyConfigured: settings.DATABASES is improperly configured.
 Please supply the ENGINE value.
 Check settings documentation for more details.`, run this in your terminal:
 	`export DATABASE_URL=postgres://127.0.0.1:5432/boomerang_db`.
 This sets the environmental variable locally that django needs to look to the local postgres database.
 4. Point your browser to: <http://127.0.0.1:4567> to see things.

+## Testing:

+1. To run tests, simply run `python manage.py test` from your BoomerRang env
+2. To determine test coverage, run `coverage run --source boomerrang manage.py test` from your BoomerRang env.
+Then run either `coverage report` to see coverage in your terminal.
+If you'd like to see which lines are covered or view coverage in your browser, run `coverage html` then `open htmlcov/index.html`.
+From there you can click around to the different files to see where test coverage is lacking.